ndebruin/PXE-boot/mirror-format.md

 ## **`tools/dban.ipxe`:**
 `DBAN.BZI` can be found by downloading the latest version of DBAN in ISO format from https://dban.org/, mounting the ISO, and extracting the `dban.bzi` file.

+## **`tools/memtest.ipxe`:**
+Needs `memdisk` and `memtest.iso`. `memtest.iso` can be found by downloading the latest ISO from https://memtest.org/, and renaming the ISO to `memtest.iso`
+`memdisk` can be found by downloading `syslinux` version 5.10, found [here](https://www.kernel.org/pub/linux/utils/boot/syslinux/syslinux-5.10.zip). `memdisk` will be found in the `memdisk/` directory within the archive.

+Place both files in the base of the designated mirror path.

+## **`tools/clonezilla.ipxe`:**
+Needs `filesystem.squashfs`, `initrd.img`, and `vmlinuz`.
+All of these can be found by downloading the latest ZIP from https://clonezilla.org.

+All files will be found within the `live/` directory within the archive.

+Place all files in the base of the designated mirror path.

 # **Live Images:**